nicholasjclark/CV/docs/README.md

 **Postdoctoral Fellow (7/2016 - 12/18)**
 **University of Queensland**, School of Veterinary Science

+-   Leading a National Geographic-funded project on the spread of parasites at the human-wildlife interface
 -   Co-supervising two PhD students in disease ecology and quantitative genetics
--   Conducting research into the spatio-temporal evolution of canine parvoviruses
--   Leading a National Geographic-funded project on the spread of parasites at the human-wildlife interface
+-   Developing computational phylogenetic tools and adapting techniques from statistical network theory to study species interactions

 **Research Assistant (1/2016 - 7/16)**
 **University of Queensland**, School of Veterinary Science (Adviser: Dr Steven Kopp)